kyma-project/kyma/docs/kyma/docs/04-02-local-installation.md

   > **NOTE:** Logging and Monitoring subcomponents are not included by default when you install Kyma on Minikube.
 You can install them using the instructions provided [here](https://github.com/kyma-project/kyma/tree/master/resources).

-Follow these instructions to install Kyma from the release or from local sources:
+Follow these instructions to install Kyma from a release or from local sources:
 <div tabs>
   <details>
   <summary>
-  From the release
+  From a release
   </summary>

   1. Change the working directory to `installation`:

     ```
     cd installation
     ```

   2. Use the following command to run Kubernetes locally using Minikube:

     ```
     ./scripts/minikube.sh --domain "kyma.local" --vm-driver "hyperkit"
     ```

   3. Wait until the `kube-dns` Pod is ready.
 Run this script to setup Tiller:

     ```
     ./scripts/install-tiller.sh
     ```